-Travel at UCT starts with the Jammie Shuttle, but there are a range of public and private transport options to help you get around campus and the city.
+UCT has its own bus service called the Jammie Shuttle.
+This, along with a range of public and private transport options, will help you get around campus and the city.

-The Jammie Shuttle is the easiest way to get from point A to B. The service is available to students and staff (if you show your staff or student card) and runs weekdays, weekends and holidays both during term time and over vacations.
-It also includes a late-night service.
+The Jammie Shuttle service is available to students and staff (if you show your staff or student card) and runs weekdays, weekends and holidays both during term time and over vacations.
+It includes a late-night service.

 Minibus taxis pick up and drop off passengers along virtually every main route in the city.
 The Mowbray and Claremont Jammie Shuttle stops are a few steps away from minibus taxi hubs, and there are multiple stops near some UCT residences.

 Cape Town’s rail service fans out across the city.
-The Southern Line stops at Mowbray, Observatory, Rosebank and Rondebosch stations, which are all within walking distance of UCT’s lower, middle and upper campuses.
+The southern line stops at Mowbray, Observatory, Rosebank and Rondebosch stations – all within walking distance of UCT’s lower, middle and upper campuses.

-Staff and students have to apply for a parking disk at UCT traffic administration, which will provide information about which type of parking disk you require and how much it will cost.
+Staff and students can apply for a parking disk with UCT's traffic administration.
+Here you can find out what type of parking disk you need and how much it will cost.

-Those who drive more than one car can apply for duplicate disks, but you are only allowed to have one car on campus at any one time.
+If you drive more than one car you can apply for duplicate disks, but you are only allowed to have one car on campus at any one time.

-Disabled parking disks are available through the Disability Service: view on Staff or Students site.
+Disabled parking disks are available through the Disability Service.
+For more information, visit the staff or students sites.

-The Ridelink Carpooling System is an attempt to decrease single-person car usage at UCT.
-Run through Vula, the system is designed to help students and staff find lifts to campus.
-Once their details are on the database, the system finds people with matching schedules at the click of a button.
+The Ridelink carpooling system tries to decrease single-person car usage at UCT.
+Run through Vula, the system helps students and staff find lifts to campus.
+Once your details are on the database, the system will find people with matching schedules at the click of a button.
 Find out more about Ridelink.

-First-years are allowed to bring motor bikes or scooters onto campus as long as they buy the appropriate parking disc from traffic administration.
+First-years are allowed to bring motorbikes or scooters onto campus as long as they buy the correct parking disc from traffic administration.

 UCT’s cycle routes encourage non-motorised access to campus.
-The routes follow paths that are considered to be both the safest and the easiest to cycle.
+The routes follow paths that are the safest and the easiest to cycle.

-Bike parking racks have been installed in groups around the campus, especially at transport hubs, where bikes can be securely locked.
+Bike parking racks, where bikes can be securely locked, have been installed around the campus, especially at transport hubs.

-Jammie Bike is an initiative that encourages staff and students to rent bicycles for travel to campus.
-There are currently 200 bicycles, branded with the Jammie Bike logo, up for lease on an annual basis.
-Find out more about Jammie Bikes: view on Staff or Students site.
+Jammie Bike rents bicycles for travel to campus.
+There are 200 bicycles, branded with the Jammie Bike logo, up for lease on an annual basis.
+Find out more about Jammie Bikes on the staff or students sites.

 Your own two feet